-Argentina star overtakes David Beckham as highest earner
+Barcelona star Lionel Messi has overtaken David Beckham as the highest earner in world football.

 The 22-year-old Argentine forward, who scored a second successive La Liga hat-trick in Barcelona’s 4-2 win over Real Zaragoza on Sunday, has ended Beckham's two-year reign as the world's best-paid footballer, according to France Football.